Call Us Today: 780-459-1066

 Like we mentioned above, a drop in temperature can upset the barometric pressure in your sinuses and trigger a headache or migraine.
 However, migraines and headaches can be caused by any change in pressure, which means a spike in temperature could be just as troublesome.

-5. Humidity Levels
+5. Humidity levels

 It can be hard to pinpoint exactly why humidity causes migraines and headaches.
 Too much moisture in the air can reduce oxygen levels, causing blood vessels to expand or contract, and potentially compress nerve fibres.
 A lack of moisture in the air can dry out sinuses or result in dehydration.
 These may be some of the factors linking humidity to migraines and headaches.

-6. Air Pressure
+6. Air pressure

 As we’ve shared above, any change in air pressure can be troublesome for people prone to migraines or headaches!
 A change in atmospheric air pressure can lead to an imbalance in pressure within your inner ear or sinuses triggering migraines or headaches.